NirmiteeS/sudoku-solver/README.md

 ## Features

-- Solve Sudoku: Allows users to input a Sudoku puzzle and solve it with the click of a button.
+- <b>Solve Sudoku</b>: Allows users to input a Sudoku puzzle and solve it with the click of a button.
-- Responsive Design: The web application is designed to be responsive, ensuring optimal user experience across different devices and screen sizes.
+- <b>Responsive Design</b>: The web application is designed to be responsive, ensuring optimal user experience across different devices and screen sizes.

 ## How to Use